FetchContent_MakeHermetic¶

 Hermetic FetchContent does consume information defined in FetchContent_Declare calls whenever possible

-but enables additional configuration through the FetchContent_MakeHermetic()
+but enables additional configuration through the FetchContent_MakeHermetic() command.

 Commands¶